captain-haddock17/AdaUI/README.md

 AdaUI is a modern way to declare multi-threaded user interfaces for any platform.

-It uses the [Observer pattern paradigm](https://en.wikipedia.org/wiki/Observer_pattern), and all the Ada language OO and async calls goodies
+It uses the [Observer pattern paradigm](https://en.wikipedia.org/wiki/Observer_pattern),and [State pattern](https://en.wikipedia.org/wiki/State_pattern), and all the Ada language OO and tasking features.

 ## Features